utxostack/utxo-stack-doc/docs/app-chain.md

 ## Customizing App Chains

-The App chain can be configured to allow cross-chain assets for paying transaction fees.
-For example, in a Bitcoin scaling scenario, using BTC assets to pay transaction fees can provide a more consistent user experience.
+The app chain can be configured to allow cross-chain assets to be used as transaction fees.
+For example, in a BTC scaling scenario, using Bitcoin as transaction fee can provide a consistent user experience.